ucchejbb/epanet-manual/docs/5_projects.rst

    .. _fig-Properties_Page_of_the_Project_Defaults_Dialog:
    .. figure:: media/image60.png
-      :alt: Properties Page of the Project Defaults Dialog
+      :alt: Properties Tab of the Project Defaults Dialog in EPANET

-      Properties Page of the Project Defaults Dialog ..
+      Properties tab of the project defaults dialog.
+   ..

    **Default Hydraulic Options**

-   The third page of the Defaults dialog form is used to assign default hydraulic analysis options.
-It contains a sub-set of the project's Hydraulic Options that can also be accessed from the Browser (see Section 8.1).
+   The third tab of the Defaults dialog form is used to assign default hydraulic analysis options.
+It contains a sub-set of the project's Hydraulic Options that can also be accessed from the Browser (see :numref:`sec-analysis_ops`).
 They are repeated on the Project Defaults dialog so that they can be saved for use with future projects as well as with the current one.
 The most important Hydraulic Options to check when setting up a new project are Flow Units, Headloss Formula, and